YumaYX/rubydemodoc/input/path/file.md

-This Ruby code snippet demonstrates accessing the filename of the current file being executed, which is "(irb)" in the interactive Ruby interpreter.
+This Ruby code snippet demonstrates accessing the filename of the currently executing Ruby file.
+It returns the string "(irb)" when run in the interactive Ruby interpreter (irb).